 Hannah Louisa Brown died in August of 1894.
 Augusta Brown continued to live at 389 Marlborough until her death in March of 1916.

-In her will, Augusta Brown left 389 Marlborough to her first cousin, Miss Sarah Louisa Huntington of Salem, Massachusetts, the daughter of Asahel Huntington and Caroline Louisa (DuBlois) Tucker Huntington (Caroline (DuBlois) Huntington was the sister of Augusta Brown’s mother, Sally Williams (DuBlois) Brown, the wife of John Clark Brown).
+In her will, Augusta Brown left 389 Marlborough to her first cousin, Miss Sarah Louisa Huntington of Salem, Massachusetts, the daughter of Asahel Huntington and Caroline Louisa (DeBlois) Tucker Huntington (Caroline (DeBlois) Huntington was the sister of Augusta Brown’s mother, Sally Williams (DeBlois) Brown, the wife of John Clark Brown).

-They continued to live at 389 Marlborough during the 1917-1918 season, but moved thereafter to New York City.
+They continued to live at 389 Marlborough during the 1917-1918 season, but moved thereafter to New York City, where he served as director of shipping for the Port of New York during World War I.

 By the 1918-1919 winter season, 389 Marlborough was the home of Laurence Willcomb Morgan and his wife, Esther Parkman (Turner) Morgan.
 In 1917, they had lived in Beverly Farms.
 He was a salesman of fuel oil burners and later a trustee.
 They continued to live at 389 Marlborough during the 1923-1924 winter season, but moved thereafter to 387 Commonwealth.